OHDSI/Iris/extras/notes.md

 #Rule notes

---rules
+Heel should allow for some "US centric measures"  (even though they may not apply world wide).
+CDMv5 has some "US centric features".

     Yes vote 27,iris3," % of unmapped rows,"looks for concept 0 mapped rows in multiple tables and generates output if over a threshold" (not as percentage)

     		 28,iris3,"percentage of deceased patients","for general population this should be over certain threshold" 32,iris3,"data from < 3 states"  (US centric) no vote	 38, data from les than <2 countries
-    ? vote   33,i3,"W:data by 3 digit zip are not recorded in PERSON table  (not global) No vote  34,i3,"w:measuremtn rows with no time data are over threshold Yes vote 35,TODO, w:new measure added to Achilles,ALL VALUES ARE NON NUMERICAL (strange), indicates "mapping based measurement data"
+    ? vote   33,i3,"W:data by 3 digit zip are not recorded in PERSON table  (not global) No vote  34(should rename),i3,"w:measuremtn rows with no time data are over threshold Yes vote 35,TODO, w:new measure added to Achilles,ALL VALUES ARE NON NUMERICAL (strange), indicates "mapping based measurement data"
-    36 count   ration providers/patients is too low
+    36 count   ration providers/patients is too low 34, percentage of unmapped row (in rule overview huser_dev)